 THE ABILITY TO MAKE A DECISION

-One of the most acceptable methods to increase your leadership abilities in a healthcare setting is to make a decision.
+One of the most acceptable methods in leadership courses to increase your leadership abilities in a healthcare setting is to make a decision.
 In hospitals and care facilities, time is of the essence.
 You can’t take too long to think and wait for another alternative to present itself.
 It would be best if you had the presence of mind to be able to make a decision and stick by them.

 Being able to make and stay with your decisions is one of the best leadership qualities to have.
 You can increase this quality by assuming more roles on the floor and being given more responsibility.